arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/put_api_view_properties_arangosearch.md

 @RESTSTRUCT{consolidationIntervalMsec,post_api_view_props,integer,optional,uint64}
-Wait at least this many milliseconds between applying 'consolidationPolicy' to consolidate view data store and possibly release space on the filesystem (default: 60000, to disable use: 0).
+Wait at least this many milliseconds between applying 'consolidationPolicy' to consolidate View data store and possibly release space on the filesystem (default: 60000, to disable use: 0).
 For the case where there are a lot of data modification operations, a higher value could potentially have the data store consume more space and file handles.